 If you are picked as a potential candidate, you will get an email or a call requesting you come in for a job interview.
 Unfortunately, like so many, you go to the job interview and think you did an excellent job, but you don’t get the job offer and can’t figure out why.
 Here are some tips on what not to do in a job interview.

-- Don’t be late: Being on time is very important in a job interview.
-It is best to be at the Job interview at least 20 minutes before your interview starts.
-If you are interviewing in person, this will show you are serious about the interview and will be about the job.
+Being on time is very important in a job interview.
+It is best to be at the job interview at least 20 minutes before your interview starts.
+If you are interviewing in person, you are serious about the interview and will be about the job.
 Also, there may be some additional things you have to do before meeting the interviewer, like taking a test or filling out an application.
-If your interviewing from home for a work-from-home postion 20 minutes will allow you to make sure your computer, headset, webcam, and cell phone are in working condition to conduct the interview.

-- Speaking poorly about your former Employer: I know it is essential to be truthful with the company you are looking to work for, and it’s commendable.
-However, speaking poorly about your former employer rarely goes well.
-The thing is you have no idea how good the company is you apply to.
 You are taking just as much of a chance on the company you are interviewing with as the interviewer is taking hiring you.
-My advice is before the interview, come up with a definite reason why you are looking for employment.
+Before the interview, my advice comes up with a definite reason why you are looking for employment.
 Focus on anything that will improve yourself and add value to the company.